 The seven chakras are the main energy centers of the body.
 You've probably heard people talk about "unblocking" their chakras, which refers to the idea that when all of our chakras are open, energy can run through them freely, and harmony exists between the physical body, mind, and spirit.
 Chakra translates to "wheel" in Sanskrit, and you can imagine them like wheels of free-flowing positive energy.

-The root chakra represents our foundation.
+The Muladhara, or root chakra, represents our foundation.
 On the human body, it sits at the base of the spine and gives us the feeling of being grounded.
 When the root chakra is open, we feel confident in our ability to withstand challenges and stand on our own two feet.
 When it's blocked, we feel threatened, as if we're standing on unstable ground.

 Location: Base of spine, in tailbone area